 1. Don’t ask to share my bench/spot if there is plenty of other benches in the same area.
 This is something usually occurring when male trainers use their clients as a bate in order to initiate a conversation with training women.
 I am not stupid, I see where it’s going: you want to find some chit chat time in between sets.
 Well, I don’t want you stand over me and ask to spot!
 Get it?!

-2. I do not want to wipe urine off the toilet cause you cannot focus your stream in a straight line.
-But, since I am respectful I have no other choice but to do so since the person coming after me to use the restroom will believe I was the bad urinator and that I don't want.
+2. I do not want to wipe urine of the toilet cause you cannot focus your stream in a straight line.
+But, since I am respectful I have no other choice but to do so since the person coming after me to use the restroom will believe I was the bad urinator and that I don’t want.
 So, I turn into a cleaning lady every time.
-THAT's what's taking me so long.
+That’s what’s taking me so long.

 3. Please use deodorant.
 Or wash your clothes.
 I don’t see how you can go through life without anyone telling you you need to take care of your hygiene but it makes me scatter minded when I’d rather smell my anus rather than your odor.